bloom-housing/qa-scripts/README.md

 - tools which can speed up daily development
 - scripts to assist testing efforts
-- poc's to try out automation ideas before incorporating them into existing pipelines -
+- proof of concepts's to try out automation ideas before incorporating them into existing pipelines -

 ## Who can Contribute